-D. Cluster Optimization Based on the NSGA-II
+D. Cluster Optimization based on NSGA-II

 The multi-objective optimization algorithm is adopted to optimize the clusters to minimize total energy consumption and balance the consumption among all CHs.
-The NSGA-II is one of the effective GA methods to solve multiple objective optimization problems [26].
+The non-dominated sorting genetic algorithm II (NSGA-II) is one of the effective GA methods to solve multiple objective optimization problems [26].
 The optimization process is described in Fig. 5.
 The optimal clusters can be obtained by the NSGA-II.

+Population Initialization

-1) Population Initialization: The optimization process based on the NSGA-II is intended to obtain the best solution (chromosomes) based on the initial population.
+The optimization process based on NSGA-II is intended to obtain the best solution (chromosomes) based on the initial population.
 The population consists of m chromosomes.
-Each of them is composed of M genes, and their positions and contents denote the sensor index and cluster number [see Fig. 6(a)].
+Each of them is composed of M genes, and their positions and contents denote the sensor index and cluster number (Fig. 6 (a)).
 The sensor index [1, 2, ..., N] will be assigned to sensors when they are deployed in the monitoring region.
 The cluster number [1, 2, ..., k] represents which cluster the sensors belong to.